QualiSystemsLab/CloudShell-Terraform-Shell/README.md

 Additional workflow recommendation: it is very easy to customize Blueprint setup script that will run the “Execute Terraform” command on the service, and a similar teardown script that will run the “Destroy Terraform” command – this way the Terraform Module lifecycle is connected to the Sandbox lifecycle.

 ## Content
-* (1) cloudshell-iac-terraform - Python package that contains all the logic.
+1. cloudshell-iac-terraform - Python package that contains all the logic.
 It's assumed that this python package is used by a CloudShell Service
-* (2) generic_terraform_service - Main Shell
+2. generic_terraform_service - Main Shell <br>
-  * Used as is in a generic fashion or use it as an example to build an extension for a specific purpose (e.g. Azure MsSql, AWS RDS or any other managed cloud service)
+   Use as is in a generic fashion or use it as an example to build an extension for a specific purpose (e.g. Azure MsSql, AWS RDS or any other managed cloud service)
-* (3) Remote backends
+3. Remote backends <br>
-  * azure_tf_backend - Azure Remote Backend shell.
+   azure_tf_backend - Azure Remote Backend shell.
 See below for more details about usage

 ## Shell Usage Instructions